Christmas scam turns into Christmas miracle - NewsBreak

 Christmas scam turns into Christmas miracle

 COLUMBIA, Tenn.
-(WKRN) — What started as an internet scam became a Christmas nightmare, but morphed into a Christmas miracle for a young girl in Columbia, Tennessee.
+(WKRN) — What started as an internet scam became a Christmas nightmare, but morphed into a Christmas miracle for a young girl in Columbia.

 “The only thing I wanted for Christmas was a treehouse.
 I couldn’t think of anything else.”